Japan’s Largest Offshore Wind Farm Construction Begins, Boosting Renewable Energy Ambitions

 Credit: Vestas Wind Systems A/S via Hibiki Wind Energy Co

-'s push for has taken a significant step forward with the start of construction of one of the country's largest wind power plants.
+'s push for renewable energy has taken a significant step forward with the start of construction of one of the country's largest wind power plants.
 The Hibiki-nada Offshore Wind Farm, located off the coast of Kitakyushu, will have a capacity of 220,000 kilowatts and generate an estimated 500 million kilowatt-hours of electricity annually.
 This output is equivalent to the power consumption of 170,000 households, making a significant contribution to the country's energy needs.

-Backed by a subsidiary of Kyushu Electric Power Co., Saibu Gas Co., and Kyudenko Corp, Hibiki Wind Energy Co. will operate the wind farm, which is scheduled to launch operations off the northern coast of Kyushu in fiscal 2025.
+Backed by a subsidiary of Kyushu Electric Power Co., Saibu Gas Co., and Kyudenko Corp, Hibiki Co. will operate the wind farm, which is scheduled to launch operations off the northern coast of Kyushu in fiscal 2025.
 The company will install 25 wind turbines on the ocean floor in four areas around 2 to 10 kilometers off the coast, at a cost of about ¥170 billion.

 See also: UK Shows Interest in Japan's Offshore Wind Power Development